-Submissions on Consultation Paper 4: Implementing reforms to the National Industrial Chemicals Notification and Assessment Scheme (NICNAS) are now closed.
+The Australian Government has decided to reform the National Industrial Chemicals Notification and Assessment Scheme (NICNAS) to:

 Phone: 02 8577 8837